Transparency log

 Signed checkpoints

-The current state of the tree is published as a signed checkpoint — a plain-text C2SP note: origin, tree size, base64 root hash, and an Ed25519 signature line naming the key that made it.
-No key required to fetch it, ever:
+The current state of the tree is published as a signed checkpoint - a plain-text C2SP note: line one is the log origin, line two the tree size, line three the base64 root hash, then one Ed25519 signature line per cosigner (the log itself, and each witness).
+No key required to fetch it, ever.
+A copy pinned in a doc goes stale the moment the tree grows, so fetch the live one and the key it is signed under rather than trust a printed sample:

-The signing key is dedicated — it signs ledger checkpoints and nothing else (not RDAP, not the identity document), so a compromise or rotation of one never touches the others.
-The public key and key ID (8a3a5df0, ce79119a…) are themselves published and DNSSEC-anchored (_whisper-ledger.whisper.online TXT), so you can pin it once and verify forever without re-trusting a web fetch each time.
+The signing key is dedicated - it signs ledger checkpoints and nothing else (not RDAP, not the identity document), so a compromise or rotation of one never touches the others.
+The log runs on its second genesis today, origin whisper.online/ledger/g2, signed by key id d40e573a.
+That key, and the full set the log may sign under, are published and DNSSEC-anchored as _whisper-ledger.whisper.online TXT records, so you pin the set from signed DNS once and verify forever without re-trusting a web fetch each time.

 Anchored to Bitcoin, honestly